kign/c4wa/etc/doc/language.md

 ```

 Generated WASM code would expect an imported function `printf` with **two** arguments: memory address to begin
-reading arguments from and number of arguments; every argument takes exactly 8 bytes.
+reading arguments from and number of arguments; every argument takes exactly 8 bytes (64 bits) in linear memory.

 So if for example `printf` is actually called with 5 arguments, your implementation will receive two arguments,
 `offset` and `count`; `count` will be number of arguments, 5 in this case, and values of these arguments will be stored